njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 Annual success rates across the 2010–2019 period ranged from 51.0% to 67.0% and reached their lowest levels during 2015–2016 and their highest during 2017–2019, exhibiting oscillatory rather than directional variation.
-The absence of a trend indicates that the platform's underlying success dynamics neither systematically improved as the platform matured nor deteriorated as competition intensified.
-The two campaigns recorded for 2020 both failed, but, with such a small subsample, the observation carries little statistical weight and cannot be understood as indicative of any directional shift.
+The absence of a trend indicates that the platform's underlying success dynamics neither systematically improved from platform maturation nor deteriorated from intensified competition.
+The two campaigns recorded for 2020 both failed, but, with such a small subsample, the observation carries little statistical weight.

 The most defensible inference is that aggregate success rates were relatively stable across the decade, and the year-to-year variation likely reflected factors external to the platform — shifting campaign composition, changing backer behavior, broader economic conditions.
 Essentially, the data supports a stable long-run mean model in which annual variation represents transient deviation rather than directional change and is inconsistent with narratives of either secular improvement or secular decline.